National Student Unit

 Why is it important to retain your membership of your student association?

-The Voluntary Student Membership Act (officially known as the Education (Freedom of Association) Amendment Act 2011) has recently been passed by Parliament.
+The Voluntary Student Membership Act (officially known as the Education (Freedom of Association) Amendment Act 2011) was passed by Parliament in 2011.

 Back to top